LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 * If this is the first repository you have built with *GitHub*
     * You should follow the detailed steps at [GitHub First-Time: Configure Secrets](../gh-actions/gh-first-time.md#configure-secrets), except you will apply the Secrets to the repository for the app you are planning to build
-    * Once your 6 secrets have been added, return to this page and skip ahead to [Action: Validate Secrets](#action-validate-secrets) on this page.
+    * Once your 6 secrets have been added, return to this page and skip ahead to [Validate Secrets](#validate-secrets) on this page.

 ### Add Existing Secrets